repairs of all kind

 But it doesn’t have to be this way.
 Together, we can change this narrative.
 I’ve always been passionate about fixing things.
 Any things.
 And this is a skill I want to share and make others benefit.
 Let me give a second life to your belongings, hopefully saving you money, reducing waste, and contributing to a healthier planet.

-My name is Alex, I have a passion for fixing.
+I have a passion for fixing.
 Understanding how things works and attempting to repair anything that’s broken is just part of who I am.
 It turned out to be a pretty useful skill, and I like to think I’ve rescued quite a few items from being thrown away !

 Originally from Belgium, I studied electro-mechanical engineering, which probably explains my knack for understanding mechanisms.
 It’s been almost a decade since I immigrated to Canada and moved in Squamish.